ibm-cloud-docs/openwhisk/monitor.md

 {: #monitor_metric_av}

 Because you might have thousands or millions of action activations, the metric values are represented as an aggregation of events produced by many activations.
 The values are aggregated in the following ways:
-* Sum: All metric values are added together.
+* Sum: All metric values are added.
 * Average: An arithmetical mean is calculated.
 * Summed average: An arithmetical mean is calculated based on components and adding different components together.